Albarossa from Bricco dei Guazzi in Piemonte

 Bricco dei Guazzi, Piemonte Albarossa DOC, Piemonte, Italy.
 2017.
 15.5%

 If you are looking for the hallmarks of Nebbiolo, such as a pale colour with an orange hue in the glass, or scents of tar and roses, or angular tannins, you will be disappointed.
-Fortunately, Albarossa has it’s own distinct personality, a winter-warmer turned up to the max.
+Fortunately, Albarossa has a distinct personality, a winter-warmer turned up to the max.
 So forget Nebbiolo and approach with an open mind.

 In colour, it’s a deep and opaque ruby red with some deep purple glints, leggy with alcohol (but probably also glycerol).
-Maybe the 15.5% abv stated on the label is a little worrisome on the first encounter and is far more than my usual preference.
-However, while undeniably full-bodied and powerful, the balance of fruit and acidity masks the alcohol and there’s no heat in the mouth either – so take it slow and treat it perhaps as you would an Amarone.
+Maybe the 15.5% abv stated on the label is potentially problematic on the first encounter and is far more than my usual preference.
+However, while undeniably full-bodied and powerful, the balance of fruit and acidity masks the alcohol, and there’s no heat in the mouth either – so take it slow and treat it perhaps as you would an Amarone.
 There are fragrancies of blueberry, coffee and a little leather.
 Then strawberry, cherry and tobacco as it opened up in the glass.
 Unexpectedly, tannins are creamy soft and elegant.
 A long, satisfying farewell brings some welcome spice and smoke.
 Drinking well now and with a long life ahead, though how it will age is something I look forward to finding out!

 It’s fair to say that the UK weather this winter has been unrelentingly miserable.
 Best then to hunker down, perhaps in front of a fire, and eat copious amounts of warming and comforting food.
 It’s at times like this that Albarossa comes into its own.
 Hearty, thick stews, with meat or without, are the order of the day and a perfect partner.
 Don’t forget the crusty bread.
 If you prefer something less rustic, then add some black truffle shavings.